PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models

-After all the knowledge (including entities and their relationships) has been extracted from different sources, we link them together following the schema in Figure~\ref{fig:schema}.
+After all the knowledge (including entities and their relationships) has been extracted from different sources, we link the label value pair entities to the corresponding system component entities based on the label name, label value and entity name.
+After performing the above operations, we can obtain the system context knowledge graph.
 Also, we can update the knowledge graph through periodic queries or proactive notifications, making it consistent with the system status all the time.
-We store the constructed knowledge graph in a graph database for subsequent usage.
-Moreover, we also store the names and descriptions of metrics, services and APIs in Elasticsearch~\cite{es} to speed up the retrieval in subsequent steps.
+For the convenience of subsequent retrieval, we store the constructed knowledge graph in a graph database, and the names and descriptions of metrics, services, and APIs in a NoSQL database.